microsoft/MSLab/Scenarios/Running ws2016lab in Azure/readme.md

 <!-- /TOC -->

-# Running ws2016lab in Azure
+# Overview

 I was always wondering how fast will be Azure VM to host ws2016lab since we [announced](https://azure.microsoft.com/en-us/blog/nested-virtualization-in-azure/) availability of nested virtualization in Azure.
 Thanks to @DaveKawula tweet I decided to give it a try as i have MSDN subscription with ~130eur credit/month

+I present here several options how to create a VM in Azure that is capable to run ws2016lab.
+I learned something new, I hope you will too.

 # Creating VM with PowerShell